K-12 Leadership Portfolio Requirement

-An exhibit contains two pieces: an artifact and a reflection.
+An exhibit contains two pieces: artifacts and a reflection.
 An artifact is a tangible piece of evidence that demonstrates a set of skills.
-This artifact should represent the student’s thinking, learning from his/her coursework, as well as demonstrate his/her emerging leadership.
-The reflection is a well-written piece that speaks to one’s development as a leader in conjunction with the artifact.
-The successful reflection will address how the artifact addresses one or more of the four compelling questions.
+Artifacts should represent the student’s thinking, learning from his/her coursework, as well as demonstrate his/her emerging leadership.
+The reflection is a well-written piece that speaks to one’s development as a leader in conjunction with the artifacts.
+The successful reflection will address how the artifacts address the core question for each domain.

-Within each leadership dimension, there is a question that frames the dimension.
+Within each leadership domain, there is a question that frames that domain.
 The questions were created to help guide you as you document and reflect on your experiences as a leader.

 Which courses should I use for my exhibits?